evothreat/Butterfly/readme.md

 # Butterfly

-Software, that allows you  to control remote PCs using HTTP/S protocol.
+An advanced tool that allows for remote management of computers using the HTTP/S protocol by coordinating the distribution of tasks and offering an intuitive interface to view their results.

 ### Project structure